 Less popular, but equally as picturesque as any of the gardens mentioned in this list, is Hatley Park.
 During spring, the Japanese Gardens come alive with cherry blossoms, and in May the nearby rhododendrons are full of beautiful blooms.
 My favourite is the wisteria-covered loggia which gives off an intoxicating scent.
 These blooms are all part of one of the finest surviving Edwardian gardens in Canada.

-Self-guided tours of the garden are free of charge and open daily from noon to 4:00 pm.
+Self-guided tours of the garden are free of charge and open daily from 10:00 am to 4:00 pm.